 Upon demand, every manufacturer or merchant shall permit any sheriff or deputy sheriff, or any police officer to inspect his entire stock of machine guns, parts and supplies therefor, and shall produce the register herein required and all written permits to purchase or possess a machine gun, which he has retained and filed in his place of business, for inspection by such officers.

 Section 5.
 Any manufacturer who:

-Penalty for violation by manufacturer. authorized to purchase or possess such gun under the provisions hereof; or
+Penalty for violation by manufacturer.

+1. Passes possession of a machine gun to any person not authorized to purchase or possess such gun under the provisions hereof; or